| KeePass & YubiKey

 password.
 When you lose your YubiKey or someone else gets access

-to it for a short time, your database isn't secure anymore.
-See a
+to it, your database isn't secure anymore.

-on it.
+with a password on it.

 Setup